 ACCURATE FIRE ON WEAK POINTS & CONTROLLING RECOIL

 A gun's bullets don't hit as intended if aim's inaccurate.
-In the action of "pulling the trigger to fire the bullet", there are many elements that cause a decrease in hit rate, such as shaking when using the trigger, significant recoil when firing, and muzzle flash.
+Within the action of "pulling the trigger to fire a bullet", there are many elements that cause a decrease in hit rate, such as shaking when using the trigger, significant recoil when firing, and muzzle flash.

 In order to strike several bullets at the weak points of creatures and B.O.W.'s, the Sentinel Nine compensates for aspects the shooter's skills alone can't cover.

 A gun's bullets don't hit as intended if aim's inaccurate.
-In the action of "pulling the trigger to fire the bullet", there are many elements that cause a decrease in hit rate, such as shaking when using the trigger, significant recoil when firing, and muzzle flash.
+Within the action of "pulling the trigger to fire a bullet", there are many elements that cause a decrease in hit rate, such as shaking when using the trigger, significant recoil when firing, and muzzle flash.

 In order to strike several bullets at the weak points of creatures and B.O.W.'s, the Sentinel Nine compensates for aspects the shooter's skills alone can't cover.